benjaminleroy/ggDiagnose/README.md

 S3 methods? - should the whole thing be a S3 method?

-write a blog post about putting a changing axis on top, link to the one where they transform the equation.
+Write a blog post about putting a changing axis on top, link to the one where they transform the equation.
 Mention Hadley's thoughts on the matter.

 ## ideas for tests:

 1. for all check the data frame coming out of `ggDiagnose` vs `dfCompile`,
-2. look at the names of the data frame returned by dfCompile
+2. look at the names of the data frame returned by `dfCompile`
-3. check return options for ggDiagnose
+3. check return options for `ggDiagnose`

 ## readme needs:

-probably should be showcasing `dfCompile` as well... how to do so in `.md`...
+Probably should be showcasing `dfCompile` as well... how to do so in `.md`...